(For Part One, go here)

 The island was held by a violent and hot-tempered Byzantine prince, Isaac Dukas Comnenus.
-He had taken control of the Cyprus during a few years earlier, declaring his independence from Constantinople.
+He had taken control of Cyprus a few years earlier, declaring his independence from Constantinople.
 An opportunist and adventurer, he had an unsavory reputation as a rapist and “debaucher of innocent women”.
 This character now seized both Richard’s treasure and the royal women.

 Landing in Cyprus with the bulk of his forces, Richard responded in typical fashion: he conquered the Island!
 Both his treasure, and his sister and fiancé were returned unspoiled.
 According to tradition, Isaac surrendered to Richard on promise he would not be clapped in irons.
 Richard honored this promise by imprisoning Isaac in chains made of silver!

 Richard married Berengaria while in Cyprus; then set sail for Acre.
 He arrived ashore on June 8, 1191.
 He found the siege in disarray, the Crusader army much reduced by disease and fractured by conflicting political rivalries.
 Saladin and his army had occupied the area outside the Crusader camp, hemming them in and cutting off forage.
 The besieging army, which had been there since August of 1189, found itself under siege.
 Several attacks upon the Crusader camp by Saladin had depleted Christian forces.
 Subjected to constant harassment and threat of annihilation, King Guy’s forces had made little progress in reducing the city.